-Committee Functions Regular number of meetings Meetings 2018 Regular number of members Members Finance and audit committee > Preparation of resolutions in the area of finance and audit-related resolutions > Tasks > monitors the accounting process > monitors the effectiveness of the internal control system, the risk management system, the internal audit system, the audit of accounts, and compliance > Statement of opinion > on the business plan and plan changes that require approval, on the annual and consolidated financial statements, on the Executive Board recommendation for the appropriation of profits, on the management and Group management report, on the audit report of the auditor of the financial statements and of other auditors, on the Supervisory Board's recommendation for the audit report, and on the discharge of the Executive Board > on the assignment of the audit mandate to the auditor, the fee agreement, and the stipulation of the areas of focus of the audit. > The finance and audit committee is responsible for the auditor selection process. > It monitors the independence of the auditor and the quality of the audit of accounts.
-In this regard, it provides its advance consent to all of the auditor's legitimate procese.
-4 6 8 Dr. Margarete Haase (Chair) Ronald Laubrock (Vice-Chair, as of May 29, 2018) Uwe Becker Hakan Cicek (as of May 29, 2018) Kathrin Dahnke Dr. Ulrich Kipper (as of May 29, 2018) Lothar Klemm Qadeer Rana (as of May 29, 2018) Arno Prangenberg (Vice-Chair, until May 29, 2018) Dr. Roland Krieg (until May 29, 2018) Hans-Jürgen Schmidt (until May 29, 2018) Edgar Stejskal (until May 29, 2018) Investment and capital expenditure committee non-audit services. > Preparation of resolutions relating to capital expenditure, resolutions or decisions concerning the founding, acquisition, and sale of Group companies and ongoing monitoring of the economic development of existing Group companies > Final decision if the obligation or entitlement of Fraport AG arises from a capital expenditure measure (outside of the approved business plan) or an investment-related action between €10,000,000.01 and €30,000,000 > Final decision on the acquisition or disposal of, or charge on, property or land rights between €5,000,000.01 and €10,000,000 > Statement of opinion on the capital expenditure plan and on capital expenditure reporting 4 5 8 Lothar Klemm (Chair) Katharina Wesenick (Vice-Chair, as of May 29, 2018) Hakan Bölükmese (as of May 29, 2018) Detlev Draths (as of May 29, 2018) Peter Feldmann Frank-Peter Kaufmann Birgit Kother (as of May 29, 2018) Prof. Dr. Katja Windt Gerold Schaub (Vice-Chair, until May 29, 2018) Claudia Amier (until May 29, 2018) Werner Schmidt (until May 29, 2018) Edgar Stejskal (until May 29, 2018) Human resources committee > Preparation of resolutions in the area of human resources > Statement of opinion, in particular on changes in headcount, fundamental issues relating to collective bargaining law, the payment system, the employee investment plan, matters concerning the company retirement plan 4 4 8 Claudia Amier (Chair) Frank-Peter Kaufmann (Vice-Chair) Devrim Arslan Uwe Becker Hakan Bölükmese (as of May 29, 2018) Michael Odenwald Qadeer Rana (as of May 29, 2018) Prof. Dr. Katja Windt Hakan Cicek (until May 29, 2018) Mehmet Özdemir (until May 29, 2018) Executive committee > Preparations for the appointment of members of the Executive Board and the conditions of employment contracts, including remuneration > Final decision concerning outside activities of members of the Executive Board that require the approval of the Supervisory Board As needed 3 8 Chairman of the Supervisory Board Karlheinz Weimar (ex officio) Vice Chairman Ronald Laubrock (ex officio, as of May 29, 2018) Claudia Amier Devrim Arslan (as of May 29, 2018) Detlev Draths (as of May 29, 2018) Peter Feldmann Dr. Margarete Haase Frank-Peter Kaufmann Vice Chairman Gerold Schaub (ex officio, until May 29, 2018) Werner Schmidt (until May 29, 2018) Edgar Stejskal (until May 29, 2018) Committee in accordance with Section 27 of the Mit- bestG > Preparation of a recommendation on the appointment or dismissal of members of the Executive Board if the entire Supervisory Board does not reach such decision As needed 0 4 Chairman of the Supervisory Board Karlheinz Weimar (ex officio) Vice Chairman of the Supervisory Board Ronald Laubrock (ex officio, as of May 29, 2018) Claudia Amier Lothar Klemm Vice Chairman of the Supervisory Board Gerold Schaub (ex officio, until May 29, 2018) Devrim Arslan (until May 29, 2018)
+Committee Functions Regular number of meetings Meetings 2019 Regular number of members Members Finance and audit committee > Preparation of resolutions in the area of finance and audit-related resolutions > Tasks > monitors the accounting process > monitors the effectiveness of the internal control system, the risk management system, the internal audit system, the audit of accounts, and compliance > Statement of opinion > on the business plan and plan changes that require approval, on the annual and consolidated financial statements, on the Executive Board recommendation for the appropriation of profits, on the combined management report, on the combined non-financial statement on the audit report of the auditor of the financial statements and of other auditors, on the Supervisory Board's recommendation for the audit report, and on the approval of the actions of the Executive Board > on the assignment of the audit mandate to the auditor, the fee agreement, and the stipulation of the areas of focus of the audit. > The finance and audit committee is responsible for the auditor selection process. > It monitors the independence of the auditor and the quality of the audit of accounts.
+In this regard, it provides its advance consent to all of the auditor's legitimate non-audit services.
+4 6 Dr. Margarete Haase (Chair) Ronald Laubrock (Vice-Chair) Hakan Cicek Kathrin Dahnke Dr. Ulrich Kipper Lothar Klemm Michael Odenwald Qadeer Rana Investment and capital expenditure committee > Preparation of resolutions relating to capital expenditure, resolutions or decisions concerning the founding, acquisition, and disposal of Group companies and ongoing monitoring of the economic development of existing Group companies > Final decision on the foundation, acquisition or disposal of direct or indirect shareholdings to the extent that the obligation or entitlement of the company arising from a capital expenditure measure or an investment-related action lies in total between €10,000,000.01 and €30,000,000 > Final decision on the acquisition or disposal of, or charge on, property or land rights between €5,000,000.01 and €10,000,000 > Statement of opinion on the capital expenditure plan and on capital expenditure reporting 4 5 8 Lothar Klemm (Chair) Katharina Wesenick (Vice-Chair) Uwe Becker Hakan Bölükmese Detlev Draths Frank-Peter Kaufmann Birgit Kother Prof. Dr. Katja Windt Human resources committee > Preparation of resolutions in the area of human resources > Statement of opinion, in particular on changes in head- count, fundamental issues relating to collective bargaining law, the payment system, the employee invest- ment plan, matters concerning the company retirement plan 4 4 8 Claudia Amier (Chair) Frank-Peter Kaufmann (Vice-Chair) Devrim Arslan Hakan Bölükmese Michael Odenwald Qadeer Rana Prof. Dr. Katja Windt N. N. Executive committee > Preparations for the appointment of members of the Executive Board and the conditions of employment contracts, including remuneration > Final decision concerning outside activities of members of the Executive Board that require the approval of the Supervisory Board As needed 4 8 Chairman of the Supervisory Board Karlheinz Weimar (ex officio) Vice Chairman Ronald Laubrock (ex officio) Claudia Amier Devrim Arslan Uwe Becker Detlev Draths Dr. Margarete Haase Frank-Peter Kaufmann Committee in accordance with Section 27 of the Mit- bestG > Preparation of a recommendation on the appointment or dismissal of members of the Executive Board if the entire Supervisory Board does not reach such decision As needed 0 4 Chairman of the Supervisory Board Karlheinz Weimar (ex officio) Vice Chairman of the Supervisory Board Ronald Laubrock (ex officio) Claudia Amier Lothar Klemm Nomination committee > Recommendation of suitable candidates to the Supervisory Board for its recommendations to the AGM As needed 0 3 Karlheinz Weimar (ex officio) Uwe Becker Dr. Margarete Haase